deepin-community/cargo/src/doc/src/reference/environment-variables.md

 * `RUSTC` — Instead of running `rustc`, Cargo will execute this specified compiler instead.
 See [`build.rustc`] to set via config.
-* `RUSTC_WRAPPER` — Instead of simply running `rustc`, Cargo will execute this specified wrapper instead, passing as its command-line arguments the rustc invocation, with the first argument being `rustc`.
+* `RUSTC_WRAPPER` — Instead of simply running `rustc`, Cargo will execute this specified wrapper, passing as its command-line arguments the rustc invocation, with the first argument being the path to the actual rustc.
   Useful to set up a build cache tool such as `sccache`.
 See [`build.rustc-wrapper`] to set via config.
+Setting this to the empty string overwrites the config and resets cargo to not use a wrapper.
-* `RUSTC_WORKSPACE_WRAPPER` — Instead of simply running `rustc`, Cargo will execute this specified wrapper instead for workspace members only, passing as its command-line arguments the rustc invocation, with the first argument being `rustc`.
+* `RUSTC_WORKSPACE_WRAPPER` — Instead of simply running `rustc`, for workspace members Cargo will execute this specified wrapper, passing as its command-line arguments the rustc invocation, with the first argument being the path to the actual rustc.
 It affects the filename hash so that artifacts produced by the wrapper are cached separately.
   See [`build.rustc-workspace-wrapper`] to set via config.
+Setting this to the empty string overwrites the config and resets cargo to not use a wrapper for workspace members.
 * `RUSTDOC` — Instead of running `rustdoc`, Cargo will execute this specified `rustdoc` instance instead.
 See [`build.rustdoc`] to set via config.
 * `RUSTDOCFLAGS` — A space-separated list of custom flags to pass to all `rustdoc`